 Hit Enter to search or Esc key to close

 A gorilla permit is a must to have at hand when it comes to gorilla tourism in Rwanda or any other destinations like Uganda or the Democratic Republic of Congo (DRC).
-Before you embark on the actual trek in Rwanda, make sure that you have secured your permit early enough given the high demand.
+Before you embark on the actual gorilla trek in Rwanda, make sure that you have secured your permit early enough given the high demand.
 Treks to view mountain gorillas in Rwanda are conducted in Volcanoes National Park which is situated in northwestern side of the country.

 It is a requirement for every traveler to posses a mountain gorilla trekking permit if you are looking to gorilla tracking in the Volcanoes National Park.